kahveciozan/ImmerzaContributorDoc/README.md

 Thats all.

-## Requirements, Conzept and Categories
+## Requirements, Concept and Categories
 - Make sure the gameplay length is longer than 3 minutes and less than 12 minutes.
 -  Decide what category your target scene will be in.
 There are 4 category offers from the team.
 You can contribute a scene in one existing category.
 Consider the requirements of the category you choose.